2023 Rotating Carseats Comparison: Find Your Best Match

 Comments: All models of Revolve360 disengage from their base for easy installation; however, unlike an infant seat that separates from its base, you cannot purchase extra Revolve bases for other vehicles.
 All Revolve models must be used with their base, which is why the bottom of the seat is shaped like a Weeble (🎵 Weebles wobble… and in this case, the seat will fall down if you try to use it without its base! 🎵).

 Revolve360 (Base Model): Rear-facing 4-40 lbs.
 (17-40”), forward-facing 22-65 lbs.
 (28-49”), booster 40-120 lbs.
-(44-57”); Base R360 model with hook-style LATCH connectors is a Walmart exclusive.
+(44-57”); Base model R360 is a Walmart exclusive.

 Revolve360 Extend: Rear-facing 4-50 lbs.
 (17-48”), forward-facing 22-65 lbs.
 (28-49”), Booster 40-120 lbs.
 (44-57”)

-R360 Extend trim levels:
+R360 Extend Trim Levels:

 • Quick Clean cover features push-on lower LATCH connectors